Isoheptane/bilibili-live-danmaku-cli/README.md

 ### `--combo-interval <INTERVAL_MS>`
 Specifies the gift message combining interval in milliseconds.
 If this argument is not specified, it will default to 2000 ms.

-### `--refresh-combo`
-Enable combo refreshing.
-Combine interval will extend when new gift messages are received.

-A notification message will be shown when a combing interval begins.

 ### `--poll-interval <INTERVAL_MS>`
 Specifies the message poll interval of live WebSocket stream in milliseconds.
 If this argument is not specified, it will default to 200 ms.